rohitdanti/rohitdanti/README.md

 # Hi, I'm Rohith Danti 👋

-I'm currently pursuing my Master's in Computer Science at **Arizona State University (GPA: 4.0/4.0)**.
+I completed my Master's in Computer Science at **Arizona State University (GPA: 4.1/4.0)**.
 I have a passion for creating scalable solutions and exploring new technologies.

 ## 🚀 Professional Experience